- Need To Talk With Your School Counselor?

 - Your child's schedule

 The purpose of a school counseling program is to promote and enhance the learning process, improve attendance, behavior and academic achievement.
-La Paz Intermediate School counseling program supports student development in three broad areas: Academic development, Career development, and Personal/Social development.
-School counselors support the educational mission of LAIS by assisting students to become effective learners to achieve the high academic expectations established by national, state, and local standards.
-As a district, we are in the process of aligning our school counseling program with the American School Counseling Association (ASCA) model.
+La Paz’s school counseling program supports student development in three broad areas: Academic development, Career development, and Social/Emotional development.
+School counselors support the educational mission of La Paz by assisting students to become effective learners to achieve the high academic expectations established by national, state, and local standards.
+As a district, we are in the process of aligning our school counseling program with the American School Counselor Association (ASCA) model.
 There are established school counseling standards, just as there are standards for all curricular core areas, which direct our intentional counseling activities.

 - Reaches every student